denismoulin/denismoulin/_posts/2018-02-01-headlight-app.md

 ---
 title: Headlight app
 date: 2018-02-01 00:00:00 Z
-description: Headlight is a modern coaching solution that enables individuals to identify and drive professional and personal development.
+description: Headlight is a modern coaching solution that enables individuals to define and drive their professional and personal development.
 featured: true
 preview: false
 is_post: true